About

 Jeff Biggers is an award-winning historian, journalist, novelist and playwright.
 Author of ten books, his work has appeared on National Public Radio and Public Radio International, and in the New York Times, Washington Post, Guardian, Atlantic Monthly, Huffington Post, Salon, The Nation, Al Jazeera, Brick Magazine (Toronto) and Il Giornale (Italy).
 As a playwright and performer of monologues, he appears at theatres, festivals, conferences and schools.
 Based in Iowa and Italy, Biggers has worked as a writer, performer and educator across the United States, Europe, India, and Mexico.

-In the fall of 2024, he will release his debut novel Disturbing the Bones, with coauthor Andrew Davis, the celebrated film director of The Fugitive, Holes, Perfect Murder and other classic films.
+In the fall of 2024, he released his debut novel Disturbing the Bones, with coauthor Andrew Davis, the celebrated film director of The Fugitive, Holes, Perfect Murder and other classic films.
+A starred review in Publishers Weekly praised the novel for "intense, vivid action and the intricate interweaving."

 Founder of the Climate Narrative Project, an arts and advocacy project, Biggers has given lectures, readings and performances at over 100 universities and schools across the country, from the University of California in Berkeley, the University of Mississippi, Yale University to the University of Rome (La Sapienza).
 Biggers has served as the Climate Narrative Playwright-in-Residence at Indiana University Northwest, the Sustainability Writer-in-Residence at the University of Iowa, the Campbell-Stripling Distinguished Writer-in-Residence at Wesleyan College in Georgia, and delivered the keynote address at numerous literary, urban planning and environmental conferences.